FAQ on MACRA and Medicare Payment Reform

 Yes.
 While most employed physicians will report as part of a group, MIPS payment adjustments are applied at the national provider identifier (NPI) level.
 If an employed physician changes practices between the performance period and the payment year, the physician’s MIPS score and accompanying payment adjustment will apply to payment at the new practice.
 When making hiring decisions, potential employers may take your MIPS final score into consideration.

 Additionally, employers may begin basing your compensation on your MIPS final score.
 Employed physicians will want to make sure they are appropriately compensated for a high MIPS score.

 Reporting methods for individuals include: claims, qualified clinical data registry (QCDR), qualified registry, and electronic health records (EHR).
-The ACI and improvement activities categories will include attestation options through the CMS Portal(qpp.cms.gov).
+The promoting interoperability and improvement activities categories will include attestation options through the CMS Portal(qpp.cms.gov).
 There is no data submission for the cost performance category, as CMS will calculate this for ECs based on Medicare claims data.